zachpmanson/notes/notes/Notes/Software/Programs/Docker/Docker.md

-> Docker is kinda like [[git]].
+> Docker is kinda like [[Notes/Software/Programs/Git/Git]].
 A really solid core concept with just enough surface inconsistencies to be annoying but not enough for a better solution to take the crown.

 -- [David Ellis](https://techhub.social/@ISV_Damocles/111868958232964170)